Travigo/travigo/docs/realtime-journeys-mongo-write-migration.md

 - `pkg/realtime/realtimestore/writer.go`
   - `SaveRealtimeJourney` writes the full realtime journey JSON to Redis.
   - `SaveRealtimeJourney` writes lookup mappings for `travigo-journeyid` and every entry in `RealtimeJourney.OtherIdentifiers`.
+  - `SaveRealtimeJourney` compares the previous Redis document with the new one and publishes created, cancellation, platform set, and platform changed events to `events-queue`.
   - Mapping/detail TTL is based on `RealtimeJourney.TimeoutDurationMinutes`.
   - `IndexTFLDepartureBoardJourney` writes TfL departure board stop indexes to Redis sorted sets.
   - `UpdateLocationDescription` writes vehicle location descriptions to Redis.